JDLillyPad/Secure-Raspberry-Pi/README.md

 1. C:\Users\USERNAME  > dir
 2. C:\Users\USERNAME  > cd .ssh
 3. C:\Users\USERNAME\.ssh > dir  [Check for existing SSH public keys, I do not have any ssh keys]
-4.   > ssh-keygen [generates a new SSH key pair, use -t argument to specify the type of key and -C argument for a comment]
+4. C:\Users\USERNAME  > ssh-keygen [generates a new SSH key pair, use -t argument to specify the type of key and -C argument for a comment]
-     > ssh-keygen -t rsa -C "Dawn's Pi Key"
-   When asked to enter file in which to save the key (FILE PATH SHOWN HERE): press Enter Enter passphrase (empty for no passphrase): press Enter
+    C:\Users\USERNAME > ssh-keygen -t rsa -C "Dawn's Pi Key" When asked to enter file in which to save the key (FILE PATH SHOWN HERE): press Enter Enter passphrase (empty for no passphrase): press Enter
 5. Run the following command to check the contents of the .ssh directory